ziirish/burp-ui/docs/buiagent.rst

 - *version*: What version of `Burp`_ this `bui-agent`_ instance manages. (see `Burp-UI versions <usage.html#versions>`__ for more details)
 - *password*: The shared secret between the `Burp-UI`_ server and `bui-agent`_.
-- *threads*: Number of threads that will handle requests.
-  You'll have to set *max_status_children* accordingly in your burp-server configuration because every thread makes a connection to the status port.

 As with `Burp-UI`_, you need a specific section depending on the *version* value.
 Please refer to the `Burp-UI versions <usage.html#versions>`__ section